-You may request an Expedited External Independent Review only after you have completed an Expedited Medical Review and an Expedited Appeal.
+Unless we waive the Expedited Medical Review or Expedited Appeal levels of review and send your appeal to the AZ DIFI for Expedited External Independent Review, you may request an Expedited External Independent Review after you have completed an Expedited Medical Review and an Expedited Appeal or simultaneously at any internal level of review.
 You have four months after you receive a Final Internal Adverse Determination to send to us your written request for Expedited External Independent Review.
 If the treatment or service is considered experimental or investigational, you can make an oral request if your treating physician certifies in writing that the requested service or treatment would be significantly less effective if not promptly initiated.
 Send us your request and any additional supporting information using the information in the CONTACT US page in this packet.